The highlights:

 Calling a menstrual disc and a menstrual cup the same product would be like equating eyeglasses to contact lenses.
 Sure, both of them do correct your vision, but they’re totally different products that are used in different ways.

-Both menstrual cups and menstrual discs are period products designed to collect menstrual fluid.
+Both period cups and period discs are period products designed to collect menstrual fluid.
 However, their designs and ways of working in the body are quite different.
 Read on to learn the key differences between a menstrual disc and a menstrual cup.
 We’ll cover how they are used, what materials they’re made from, and what activities you can do with each product.

 Menstrual cup vs. disc placement

 A menstrual disc sits in the vaginal fornix, which is at the base of your cervix.
-This area is the widest part of your vaginal canal, which is why the disc looks wider than a cup.
+This area is the larger part of the vaginal canal, which is why the disc looks wider than a cup.

-Menstrual cups, on the other hand, sit in the narrower, lower portion of your vagina—the vaginal canal.
+Period cups, on the other hand, sit in the narrower, lower portion of your vagina—the vaginal canal.
 There are more nerve endings in the vaginal canal than there are in the vaginal fornix.
-This explains why some users find menstrual discs to be more comfortable than cups.
+This explains why some users find period discs to be more comfortable than cups.

-If you’re familiar with tampons, both tampons and menstrual cups sit in approximately the same position in the vagina.
-With a menstrual cup, you have more control over how far up the product is placed than you would with applicator tampons.
-This is because you use your fingers to insert and place the menstrual cup in the right position for your body.
+If you’re familiar with tampons, both tampons and period cups sit in approximately the same position in the vagina.
+With a period cup, you have more control over how far up the product is placed than you would with applicator tampons.
+This is because you use your fingers to insert and place the period cup in the right position for your body.

 How each product works: Different mechanisms